Cobular/SRND-Challange/README.md

 ## Filesystem Explanation

-Generally speaking, I made this project in Flask and heavily used SQLAlchemy and Bootstrao.
+Generally speaking, I made this project in Flask and heavily used SQLAlchemy and Bootstrap.

 * A few things live in the root directory of the project:
     * `config.py` stores some configuration for the flask app.